Tempering stochastic density functional theory: Results

 \subsubsection{Energies}

 Fig. \ref{fig:EperN} shows, for the three different systems, the averaged total energies per particle based on the $N_{{\rm ind}}=10$ runs and the associated error bars for different $\beta^{w}$ values.
 For simplicity, the results are depicted as a function of $\beta/\beta^{w}$.
-In addition, we compare to the deterministic values.
+In addition, we include the deterministic DFT values for comparison.
+Interestingly (see also the SI), for a fixed $N_{s}$, the systematic deviation decreases by a factor of 2 when the system size increases by a factor of 10, while the stochastic error decreases by a larger factor with system size, scaling as $N_{e}^{-1/2}$ due to self-averaging.

 Consider first the starting point for each figure, $\beta/\beta^{w}=1$, which is simply sDFT (i.e., with no correction terms).
-For that case we use, as mentioned, only $N_{s}=30$ stochastic orbitals, and since this is a very small number, the sDFT runs show a significant systematic deviation, i.e., the averaged energy-per-particle is several standard deviations away from the deterministic value.
+Since we only use $N_{s}=30$ stochastic orbitals, a very small number, the sDFT calculations show a significant systematic deviation, i.e., the averaged energy-per-particle is several standard deviations away from the deterministic value.

-The origin of the systematic deviation is in the SCF iterations, i.e., when the density is prepared from a finite number of stochastic orbitals, a self-consistent solution would give a systematic deviation which scales as $N_{s}^{-1}$ (for a fuller discussion of these deviations see Ref. \cite{fabian2019stochastic}).
-Interestingly (see also the SI), for a fixed $N_{s}$ the systematic deviation decreases by a factor of 2 when the system size increases by a factor of 10, while the stochastic error decreases faster with system size, scaling as $N_{e}^{-1/2}$ due to self-averaging.

-Turning to t-sDFT (i.e., $\beta^{w}<\beta$) we see that both the systematic deviation and the stochastic error decrease as $\beta/\beta^{w}$ increases.

-As evident from Fig. \ref{fig:EperN} (and verified by a second-order polynomial fit of the error in the energy as a function of $\beta/\beta^{w}$ in the SI) once $\beta/\beta^{w}\sim7-12$ there is essentially no bias while the stochastic fluctuations decrease by a factor of around 4-5.
+Turning to t-sDFT (i.e., $\beta^{w}<\beta$), we see that both the systematic deviation and the stochastic error decrease as $\beta/\beta^{w}$ increases.
+As evident from Fig. \ref{fig:EperN} (and verified by a second-order polynomial fit of the error in the energy as a function of $\beta/\beta^{w}$ in the SI) once $\beta/\beta^{w}\sim7-12$ there is essentially no systematic deviation while the stochastic fluctuations decrease by a factor of around 4-5.

-The reduction in the statistical error and the bias as $\beta/\beta^{w}$ increases for a fixed $W$ results from the fact the significant contribution to the density comes from the warmer temperature, for which we us a much larger number of stochastic orbitals, thereby diminishing both the systematic and statistical errors relative to sDFT.
-The correction term requires a much smaller number of stochastic orbitals despite the need to use longer Chebyshev series.
+The reduction in the statistical error and systematic deviation as $\beta/\beta^{w}$ increases relative to sDFT ($\beta/\beta^{w}=1$) for a fixed $W^{tot}$ results from the fact that we can use a much larger number of stochastic orbitals for the warmer temperature density, the significant contribution to the density, compared to the sDFT density.
+Despite the need to use a longer Chebyshev expansion, we can use fewer stochastic orbitals for the correction term since its contribution to the density is smaller.